Here we have collected a list of the most frequent questions we receive from travellers, in an effort to help you organize and plan your visit.

 When is the best time to visit Halong Bay, Lan Ha Bay and Bai Tu Bay?

-The best time to visit this area is either in spring or autumn.
-During the Spring months, the weather starts to warm up and the area becomes carpeted in lush, new vegetation.
-The air in spring is less humid than in summer, and there is less chance of a storm.
+The best time to visit is in either spring or autumn.
+During spring, the weather starts to warm up and the islands and islets become covered in lush vegetation.
+The air is also a lot less humid than summer, and there is a far lower risk of storms or typhoons.

-The Autumn offers cooler weather after the hot and humid summer, but it is still warm enough to enjoy all of the activities on offer.
+Autumn is similar to spring, with cooler and less humid weather than summer, but still warm enough to enjoy all the activities on offer.

-Winter can be a little chilly, especially from December to February.
-However, this season has its own unique charm.
-There is often a thick cloak of mist which settles on the bay giving the whole area a mysterious and romantic feel.
+Winter can get chilly, especially from December to February, but the season presents its own unique charm, as there is often a thick cloak of mist that descends on the bay, giving it a romantic and mysterious atmosphere.

 What should I bring?